spryker/spryker-shop-core/Bundles/ProductReviewWidget/README.md

 # ProductReviewWidget Module

-This module contains the product review widget and it's components.
+This module contains the product review widget and its components.

 ## Installation